A2osX/A2osX/.Docs/Glossary.md

 **TAB**: An ASCII character that commands a device such as a printer to start printing at a preset location (called a tab stop).
 There are two such characters: horizontal tab (hex 09) and vertical tab (hex 0B).
 TAB works like the tabs on a typewriter.

+**TCP**: The Transmission Control Protocol (TCP) is one of the main protocols of the Internet protocol suite.
+It originated in the initial network implementation in which it complemented the Internet Protocol (IP).
+Therefore, the entire suite is commonly referred to as TCP/IP.
+TCP provides reliable, ordered, and error-checked delivery of a stream of octets (bytes) between applications running on hosts communicating via an IP network.
+Major internet applications such as the World Wide Web, email, remote administration, and file transfer rely on TCP, which is part of the Transport Layer of the TCP/IP suite.
+SSL/TLS often runs on top of TCP.

 **television set**: A display device capable of receiving broadcast video signals (such as commercial television broadcasts) by means of an antenna.
 Can be used in combination with a radio-frequency modulator as a display device for the Apple II family of computers.
 Compare video monitor.

+**Telnet**: Telnet is an application protocol used on the Internet or local area network to provide a bidirectional interactive text-oriented communication facility using a virtual terminal connection.
+User data is interspersed in-band with Telnet control information in an 8-bit byte oriented data connection over the Transmission Control Protocol (TCP).

+**Telnet Server**: See TelnetD.

+**TelnetD**: The telnetd program is a server which supports the DARPA telnet interactive communication protocol.

+**terminal**: A computer terminal is an electronic or electromechanical hardware device that is used for entering data into, and displaying or printing data from, a computer or a computing system.

+**terminal emulator**: A terminal emulator, terminal application, or term, is a computer program that emulates a video terminal within some other display architecture.
+A terminal window allows the user access to a text terminal and all its applications such as command-line interfaces (CLI) and text user interface (TUI) applications.

 **terminal mode**: The mode of operation in which the Apple acts like an intelligent terminal.

 **text**: (1) Information presented in the form of readable characters.
 (2) The display of characters on a display screen.
 Compare graphics.

+**text editor**: A text editor is a type of computer program that edits plain text.
+Text editors are provided with operating systems and software development packages, and can be used to change files such as configuration files, documentation files and programming language source code.

 **text file**: A file consisting of the ASCII representation of characters.